 The Woodburn Christian Children's Home is supported entirely by voluntary contribution.
 We receive no federal, state or county support.
 We are entirely dependent upon our faithful contributors whose strong support enables this ministry to operate on a cash basis.

 WCCH operates very efficiently.
 Our cost of caring for a child is about half the average cost of similar child-care throughout the tristate area.
 Over the years, numerous children have been accepted for placement even though they had little or no ability to pay.

-Our WCCH full-time staff includes: Lee & Vivian Bracey, Dave & Kendra Smith and Hal & Carol Rogers.
-Our staff has been recently joined by Joe Heins as Associate Executive Director, along with his wife, Vikki and their family.
-Steve Heine and Andy Davis serve as part-time counselors.
+Our WCCH full-time staff includes: Joe Heins, Lee & Vivian Bracey, Dave & Kendra Smith and Hal & Carol Rogers.
+Steve Heine, Andy Davis, and Deb Rhodes serve as part-time counselors.
 Their years of service, combined together, total many, many years of ministry experience at the Woodburn Christian Children’s Home.
 We are proud of our fine staff and ask our supporters to keep us often in your prayers.

 Daryl and Miranda Woolard | House Parents

 Defend the cause of the weak and fatherless; maintain the rights of the poor and oppressed (Psalm 82:3).